 CES has adopted a Phantom Share Unit ("PSU") plan effective June 23, 2020.
-PSUs are awarded to non-executive employees and entitle the holder to the cash-equivalent of the five day volume weighted average share price of the Company's common shares plus reinvested notional dividends.
-The PSUs generally vest over three years, on the anniversary from the date of grant, subject to other such vesting schedules or conditions as determined by the Administrator.
-Throughout the vesting period, holders of Phantom Shares will be entitled to the dividend equivalents in the form of additional Phantom Shares on each dividend payment date, to be held in the PSU account until such time as the awards have vested.
+PSUs are awarded to non-executive employees and entitle the holder to the cash-equivalent of the five day volume weighted average share price of the Company's common shares plus reinvested notional dividends upon maturity.
+The PSUs generally vest over three years, on the anniversary from the date of grant, subject to other such vesting schedules or conditions as determined by the Board of Directors.
+Throughout the vesting period, holders of PSUs will be entitled to the dividend equivalents in the form of additional PSUs on each dividend payment date, to be held in the PSU account until such time as the awards have vested.